thefuture2092/didia.me/content/posts/2021-05-05-how-to-keep-learning-while-working-part-2-learning-on-the-job.md

 So, the only remaining option for me was to learn proactively on company time.
 It would have allowed me to stay ahead of the curve without impacting the time I spent with friends and family.
 However, as I started thinking about how I would set it up, I found that there were two main obstacles that would prevent me to adopt this approach.

 The first obstacle was the lack of a learning time policy or benefit at my company.
 Although we were provided with a generous learning budget, we weren't given the time necessary to spend that budget.
-(Disclaimer: This changed in January 2021 when we started receiving one full day per year to spend on learning)
+(Disclaimer: This changed in January 2021 when we started receiving one full day per year to spend on learning\
+This meant that I needed to use my project time in order to keep learning which I wasn't very confortable doing.
+And even if I were confortable doing it, It would be hard to pull off because I couldn't afford downtime on the project I was working on.

 The second obstacle was that my job didn't consist primarily of R&D. Although, we couldn't have time to work on proof of concept here and there, it was not something expected.
 Most of the time was spent on actually doing the work.
 I have to admit that the kind of work we do provided me with a lot of learning by experience opportunity and I am really grateful for that.
 However, it was primarily learning to solve problems we were facing, not learning to innovate.
 And I wasn't confortable using client money to learn or work on side projects that didn't bring him value at all.